 - Collaborating with the private sector to reduce waste across the supply chain

 - Encouraging food waste reduction by federal agencies

 The strategy development expands on other federal activity to reduce food waste, including development of the USDA/EPA U.S. Food Loss and Waste 2030 Champions, a group of businesses recognized for their public commitments to reduce food waste.
 The group includes Leanpath clients Aramark, Hilton and Sodexo.

-For more breaking food waste news sign up for our weekly blog update emails and visit the In The News section of our website.
+For more breaking food waste news sign up for our weekly blog update emails at the top of this page and visit the In The News section of our website.